If you go South-west up High Street you will find us on the left. Normally on Sundays parking is available at either

 The Sanctuary is normally open for quiet prayer and contemplation, or just to look round quietly, each Thursday morning during the time of the Coffee Break in the Hall.

 Gift Aid envelopes are provided at the end of each pew.
 If you are a UK tax payer and would like to make a financial offering during the service please fill in your details and the amount of your donation on the reverse of the envelope.
 Thank You.

-Visits - If you know of anyone in hospital or who would appreciate a visit in their own home from a Minister please let your elder or Grace McCloy, Session Clerk know.
+Visits - If you know of anyone in hospital or who would appreciate a visit in their own home from the Minister please let your elder or Grace McCloy, Session Clerk know.
 Raigmore Hospital notification system only works when patients specifically request a visit from their Minister on admission.
 Please notify us when members or adherents are admitted to hospital so we can ensure that they receive a ministerial visit and remember them in our prayers.
 Additionally, a visit from a member of the Pastoral Care Group may be arranged by contacting Mary Heggie on 01667 456158.